 In a nutshell, deliverables and milestones are project management tools against which your Project Officer will assess the progress of your project.
 You should pay particular attention to assess their feasibility and the resources needed when defining them.

-You therefore need to worry about milestones and deliverables quite early in the project, basically as soon as your tasks are well define.
-It is also recommended to highlight them in the visual representations of the work plan, typically in the GANTT chart.
+You therefore need to worry about deliverables and milestones quite early in the project, basically as soon as your tasks are well define.
+It is also recommended to highlight them in the visual representations of the work plan, typically in the Gantt chart.

 This article is written by Paul Bersans, freelance consultant in EU funding, expert in setting up and management of collaborative projects